conduktor/testing-docs-archive/docs/features/insights.md

 | Scenario Duration        | <ul><li>By Date</li></ul>                   | Details the end-to-end duration for the test execution.                                                                     |
 | Task Duration            | <ul><li>By Task</li><li>By Date</li></ul>   | Details the duration of each [Task](building-tests/tasks) that makes up the [Test Scenario](building-tests/test-scenarios). |

-:::info
+:::note
-Note that when there are more than 1 executions for an interval, the **average** time across all executions will be shown for the session and task duration.
+When there are more than 1 executions for an interval, the **average** time across all executions will be shown for the session and task duration.
 :::

 ## View Insights

 From within the editor view of a Test Scenario, navigate to the **Insights tab.**

-**Hover** over the series to see more granular detail. &#x20;
+**Hover** over the series to see more granular detail.

 ![](<../assets/image (75).png>)